-10. The principle of separation of power shapes primarily the regulation of legislative initiative.
+11. The principle of separation of power shapes primarily the regulation of legislative initiative.
 It implies the division of the institutions of government into three branches: legislative, executive and judicial.
-The legislature makes the laws; the executive put the laws into operation; and the judiciary interprets the laws.
+The legislature makes the laws; the executive puts the laws into operation; and the judiciary interprets the laws.
 Power thus divided should prevent absolutism and dictatorship where all branches are concentrated in a single authority.

-11. A purist approach to the principle of separation of powers would require not allowing anybody but the legislative body to initiate the adoption of new laws.
-Whereas this restriction is strictly observed in the Constitution of the United States, most European States grant constitutionally the right to legislative initiative to the executive power as well.
+12. A purist approach to the principle of separation of powers would require not allowing anybody but the legislative body to initiate the adoption of new laws.
+Whereas this restriction is strictly observed in the Constitution of the United States, most European States grant constitutionally the right of legislative initiative to the executive power as well.

-12. On the contrary, the judicial power is generally excluded from the legislative process from the very beginning.
-The Venice Commission in its opinion CDL-AD (2005) 022, §37 considers indeed that the ".
-The Supreme Court has the task of interpreting legislation following its adoption and should not be involved in the political process of adopting legislation."
-Only in exceptional cases are High courts such as the Supreme court or the constitutional court allowed to initiate new laws.
+13. On the contrary, the judicial power is generally excluded from the legislative process from the very beginning.
+For example, the Venice Commission stated, in its opinion CDL-AD (2005) 022 (para 37) regarding the Republic of Kirgizstan, that "the Supreme Court has the task of interpreting legislation following its adoption and should not be involved in the political process of adopting legislation."

-13. States have developed throughout history various concepts and methods of separation of power.
+14. States have developed throughout history various concepts and methods of separation of power.
 The parliamentary functions have even been subject to a variety of conceptions.
 Different systems and regimes are experienced, from presidential to parliamentarian systems which have consequences on the holders and on the process of legislative initiative.
 However, it is worth noting that in practice the complexity of the decision-making process in modern democracies along with the multiplicity of the actors in democratic life tend to blur the strict approach of the principle of the separation of powers.

-14. Although the general conception of the right to legislative initiative is similar in most European countries, the regulations differs in some important aspects which will be presented hereafter.
+15. Although the general conception of the right of legislative initiative is similar in most European countries, the regulations differ in some important aspects which will be presented hereafter.